Applandeo/Material-Calendar-View-for-Xamarin/README.md

 We described a simple usage of the component [in this article](http://applandeo.com/blog/material-calendar-view-customized-calendar-widget-android/).

-YMaterial-Calendar-View for Xamarin.Android is also available on NuGet and it can be downlowder [from this link](https://www.nuget.org/packages/Material.Calendar.View.Xamarin/)
+Material-Calendar-View for Xamarin.Android is also available on NuGet and it can be downlowder [from this link](https://www.nuget.org/packages/Material.Calendar.View.Xamarin/)

 ## License
 ```